We are always open to pitches and submissions for our online journal. We also made a handy guide for pitching our online journal.

 Shoot for 1000 words.

-Besides book reviews, we publish works of cultural criticism, art criticism, movie reviews, “literary” or new journalism, and engaging essays that are equal parts first-person narrative and third-person cultural analysis.
+Besides book reviews, we publish works of cultural criticism, interviews, art criticism, movie reviews, “literary” or new journalism, and engaging essays that are equal parts first-person narrative and third-person cultural analysis.
 We are always open to new forms if there’s enough of a connection.